petermchale/math105A/lectures/README.md

 # Viewing the lectures without installing Python and Jupyter

-Github mangles the math when it renders Jupyter notebook.
+Github mangles the math when it renders Jupyter notebooks.
 To see the math rendered correctly, go to [nbviewer](http://nbviewer.jupyter.org/).
 There you'll see a search field.
 Paste